Get started with Loose Watercolor Landscapes

 The Paper:

 There are many types and brands of watercolor paper.
-Things to consider include what the paper is made of, what weight/thickness it is, is it internally or externally sized, and whether the surface is rough or smooth.
+Things to consider include the paper's composition, its weight and thickness, whether it is internally or externally sized, and whether the surface is rough or smooth.

-3. Watercolor paper can be internally or externally sized.
+Watercolor paper can be internally or externally sized.
 Sizing is glue that makes the paper stronger and also slightly waterproof.
-Externally sized paper produces slightly more vivid colors because the pigment does not sink as deep into the paper.
-Note: Sizing isn’t always vegan-friendly, so check with the manufacturer.
+Externally sized paper produces somewhat more vivid colors because the pigment does not sink as deeply into the paper.
+Note: Sizing may not always be vegan-friendly, so please check with the manufacturer.

-4. Watercolor paper is available with different surface textures: rough (= cold pressed), smooth (= hot pressed), and NOT (slightly textured surface).
-Rough surfaces are good for looser styles.
+Watercolor paper is available with different surface textures: rough (= cold pressed), smooth (= hot pressed), and NOT (slightly textured surface).
+Rough surfaces are suitable for looser styles.

 Brushes:

 I use just one brush, a small mop brush.
-Some people have a large collection of many different brushes, but I like to keep things simple.
-When choosing a brush, always choose a brush made for watercolor, not oil painting, acrylic, or anything else.
+Some people have an extensive collection of various brushes, but I prefer to keep things simple.
+When choosing a brush, always opt for one specifically designed for watercolor, rather than oil painting, acrylic, or any other medium.
 Many watercolor brushes are made from natural hair, but if you prefer, you can also get high-quality synthetic brushes.
 I prefer synthetic brushes.

 Where to start?